 He has been featured and cited among 5 dozen news outlets.
 He is a frequent media commentator on national radio and international television with over 2 dozen appearances.
 He was also personally profiled in several books including (click to read): CauseWired (Watson, 2008), Poison Pills (Nesi, 2008), Zilch (Lublin, 2010), The Networked Nonprofit (Kanter and Fine, 2010), Shift & Reset (Reich, 2011), and Thinfluence (Willett, 2014).

 He graduated from The Johns Hopkins University with Honors in Public Health and Phi Beta Kappa.
-He then completed his dual doctorate in epidemiology and doctorate in nutrition, as the youngest graduate to earn double-PhDs at age 23 from Harvard.
+He then completed his dual doctorate* in epidemiology and doctorate in nutrition, as the youngest graduate to complete his dual program at age 23 from Harvard SPH.
 Teaching at Harvard for over 15 years, he has advised and mentored 2 dozen students, and lectured in more than a dozen graduate and undergraduate courses, for which he received the Derek Bok Distinction in Teaching Award from Harvard College.